-When is Someone Not Able to Make a Will?
+When is Someone Not Mentally Competent to Make a Will?

-It is not uncommon in will contests for one side of to argue that the testator did not have mental capacity to make the will.
+It is not uncommon in will contests for the person contesting the will to argue that the testator did not have the mental capacity to make the will.
 This argument is a tool made by many when the mental capabilities of the decedent are somewhat borderline and there is some evidence that they may not have either understood the will when making it or what the contents of the will were.
-Like nearly any type of will dispute, there is no simple test to show whether a testator lacked capacity to make a will.
+Like nearly any type of will dispute, there is no simple test to show whether a testator lacked the capacity to make a will.
 If you are planning your estate, the best way to avoid having such an argument be made after you pass, the best thing to do is to ensure your New York City estate attorney takes the proper steps to show your mental capacity at the time you sign.

 Testamentary capacity, the legal term for whether or not a person has the mental capacity to enter a will, is the lowest standard when it comes to determining whether someone has the ability to sign a document.
 Testamentary capacity depends on whether someone had the mental capacity to sign the will at the time they signed, even if normally they would not be considered competent because of illness or dementia.
 This means that if someone is having a good day, they could be mentally competent enough to sign a will, even if normally they would not be competent to do other things, such as entering a contract.